JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.19.0**:
+Added function to test for site-wise compositional biases in an alignment.
+See function compositional_bias_per_site.

 **1.18.0**:
 Added function to estimate site-wise evolutionary rate in an alignment.
 See function evolutionary_rate_per_site.